-Sinitta Wins!
-Despite Taxi Driver & Shepherd’s Pie
+Sinitta Wins The Ivy Quiz Night!
+Despite Late Taxi Driver & Shepherd’s Pie

 The Ivy restaurant and club played host to another charity quiz night for members with friends, bathed in an exciting atmosphere of expectation and nostalgia.
 The quiz was put together by Andrew Wilson who is fast becoming known as a master of Ivy quiz nights.
 His skills at modern day DJing at the end of the evening were also complimented by several members, one or two asking for his card, this from a personal manager who runs a very successful presenter’s agency (Cloud 9 management).
 Should he now seek his own representation?

 Quiz Night At The Ivy Restaurant

 This time the quiz was centred around music and anyone who could remember the eighties with leggings, Michael Jackson, Madonna and Agadoo would not have been disappointed, as a treasure trove of mainly 80’s pop stars were introduced to an appreciative audience, each joining a table to what at times became a very competitive musical quiz night.